badbat75/bbcrossbuild/README.md

 Define what build process to use:
 `downloadonly`: it only downloads the package and creates the source directory
 `configmake`: it downloads, creates source directory and run a standard configure/make build process
-`cmakemake`: it downloads, creates source directory and run a standard cmake/make build process
+`cmakeninja`: it downloads, creates source directory and run a standard cmake/make build process
 `mesonninja`: it downloads, creates source directory and run a standard meson/ninja build process
 `cargobuild`: it downloads, creates source directory and run a standard Rust cargo build process
 `simplemake`: it downloads, creates source directory, copy to build directory and run a standard make process